The Recalibration Process

-You stepped into the next level of responsibility - a new job, bigger scope, more visibility.
+You stepped into the next level - new scope, more visibility, higher stakes.
+You expected it to feel hard, just not like this.

 On the surface, you’re doing everything “right.”